-Picking one of the many schools of nursing in Massachusetts can be tough as there a lot of great nursing schools to choose from.
+The best Massachusetts nursing schools have a variety of programs for new nurses and working nurses returning to school.
+Picking one of the many schools of nursing in Massachusetts can be tough as they’re a lot of great nursing schools to choose from.
 So, just how do you pick from the best nursing schools in Massachusetts?
 The first step is to take a look at the selection of schools of nursing in Massachusetts and the kind of education they offer.
-Are you interested in becoming a Massachusetts registered nurse (RN) or earning your bachelors of science in nursing (BSN)?
+Are you interested in becoming a Massachusetts registered nurse (RN) or earning your bachelor of science in nursing (BSN)?
 Do you want to specialize in a specific area of healthcare such as pediatrics or surgery?

 How We Ranked the Best Nursing Programs in Massachusetts